 Use the breathing exercise from the beginning of the lesson.
-Ask the children to take a deep breath in like at the beginning of the class, imagining a lovely smell; then breathe out, imagining they are blowing candles on a cake or a hot chocolate.
+Ask the children to take a deep breath in like at the beginning of the class, imagining a lovely smell; then breathe out, imagining they are blowing candles on a cake or a cup of hot cocoa.